Overview

 Athanasopoulos (2021).
 The overall goal is to provide public health

-professionals with an easily-adoptable approach to generating an
+professionals with an easily-adoptable approach to generating,

 To get more information about how to know whether forecasting is the best approach for your task, follow the steps in this article.